mobilejazz/harmony-reference/docs/best-practices/angular.md

   - e.g.: `app:build:stage`, `admin:build:prod`
 - Each Angular app must build into the `dist` folder inside the project.
 E.g. `/frontend/app` builds into `/frontend/app/dist`.
 - Environment related config will be managed using Angular `environments.ts`.

-## Documentation

-- The root `README.md` will contain a TOC.
-- The documentation must go into the `/docs` folder.